 The Trabasack Mini is a stylish black lap tray, other models are available with coloured trims (curve – purple, curve connect blue or red).

-We at Trabasack have been very pleased to supply to Special Effect in UK and sendd trabasacks the Ablegamers in USA for many years now to help facilitate adapted and accessible gaming set ups for diasbled gamers.
+We at Trabasack have been very pleased to supply to Special Effect in UK and have sent trabasacks to the Ablegamers in USA for many years now to help facilitate adapted and accessible gaming set ups for disabled gamers.
 Several gaming bloggers recognised for our contributions to making gaming more accessible.
 Our ethos springs from our close personal experience of living with disability.
 As always, we’d be delighted to learn more about how you use your Trabasack for gaming if you’re existing customer, or help you to access a better gaming experience if you are new to our range of lap trays.

 Update : The XAC is launched!